Multiple Choice Identify the

 41.

-State the function of the following glands. a.
-Pituitary
+State the function of the following glands.

-gland: b.
+b.
 Thyroid gland:

 42.

-Place the events of childbirth listed below in the correct order. a.
-Umbilical cord is cut and
+Place the events of childbirth listed below in the correct order.

-tied. b.
-Amniotic sac breaks, releasing
+b.
+Amniotic sac breaks, releasing fluid.

-fluid. c.
-Baby is pushed out of
+c.
+Baby is pushed out of mother.

-mother. d.
-Muscular contractions of the
+d.
+Muscular contractions of the uterus.

-uterus. e.
+e.
 Placenta is expelled from mother.

 43.

 The table below contains descriptions of four endocrine glands.
-Complete the
+Complete the table by naming each of the glands.

 44.

-Place the following developmental stages of an embryo and fetus in the correct
+Place the following developmental stages of an embryo and fetus in the correct order.

-order.
-1. membrane forms around
+1. membrane forms around the embryo

-uterus 3. all body organs are
+3. all body organs are present

-present 4. fatty tissue builds under fetus
+4. fatty tissue builds under fetus skin

-skin 5. heart structure begins to
+5. heart structure begins to beat

-beat 6. fertilized egg attaches to uterine wall
+6. fertilized egg attaches to uterine wall

 45.